wp-plugins/incentivibe/readme.txt

 == Description ==
 Incentivibe is the first and only company in the world, which specializes in shared giveaways for small businesses.
 With Incentivibe's Shared Giveaways, small businesses become co-sponsors of a great prize by sharing a fraction (e.g. $19.99) of the prize cost with other small businesses (free trial available), and offer their visitors a legitimate chance to win that prize.

-Installing Incentivibe will take only few seconds, install this plugin and then click <a href="http://www.incentivibe.com/users/sign_up?provider=wordpress" target="_blank">here</a> to register and generate a code.
-Paste the generated code in the plugin settings and thats it!
-You are done!.

 == Installation ==